We aim to ensure health services are available for you when you become ill, but we also want to help you to help yourself.

 GPs provide medical advice, examinations and prescriptions, and you can speak to your GP or practice nurse over the phone.
 GP surgeries are generally open 8.00am - 6.30pm weekdays.
 If you need a GP outside of these hours call NHS 111

 Your GP surgery can now offer appointments in the early evening and weekends.
-Ask your practice receptionists for details.
+Find out more about evening and weekend appointments on this website, or ask your practice receptionists for details.

 Yeovil Urgent Health Care Service